Travel Globally With TESOL

-Did you know that any discipline at undergraduate level can kick start a career in teaching English to speakers of other languages?
-Our conversion programme can be completed in a single year giving you a master’s level qualification.
-With a strong commitment to global standards for excellence, our MSc reflects a refreshing practical approach to acquire expert knowledge in linguistics to flourish academically and professionally.
+Did you know that any discipline at undergraduate level can kickstart a career in teaching English to speakers of other languages?
+Our conversion programme can be completed in a single year, giving you a master’s level qualification.
+With a strong commitment to global standards for excellence, our MSc reflects a refreshingly practical approach to acquiring expert knowledge in linguistics to flourish academically and professionally.

 Our programme offers a range of innovative courses to develop your critical and creative thinking skills while giving you a solid grounding on relevant themes in language teaching.
 Deepen your understanding of language teaching by exploring our optional courses in curriculum and materials development, the psychology of wellbeing in language teaching, key concepts and TESOL-orientated theories of learning and more.